Wolenx/jax-flow-matching-engine/README.md

 ## Usage

+Please note that this repos has been built to run on nvidia GPUs with support of CUDA 12.x or newer.

 ### 1. Training on Toy 2D Distributions
 Generate and train on mathematical distributions (e.g., `square`, `double_spiral`, `ring`):
 ```bash